KnollFrank/CarND-Traffic-Sign-Classifier-Project/writeup.md

 #### Summary

-TODO:
-- Provide a basic summary of the data set.
-In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.

 I used the numpy library to calculate summary statistics of the traffic signs data set:

 * The size of the training set is 34799